UKCloud/documentation/articles/vmware/vmw-sco-ws1.md

 ### Professional Services

 This Service Scope sets out the responsibilities of UKCloud and the customer.
-Although the actions that the customer is responsible for are supported by UKCloud via Knowledge Centre articles and the support team, if a customer requires additional support with their Workspace ONE environment we can arrange for our Professional Services team to assist.
+Although the actions that the customer is responsible for are supported by UKCloud via Knowledge Centre articles and the support team, if a customer requires additional support with their Workspace ONE environment, we can arrange for our Professional Services team to assist.

 These additional services are charged as per our [SFIA Rate Card](https://ukcloud.com/sfia).